Autoencoder: Minimum description length autoencoder (MDL-AE)

-Concrete autoencoder
+Concrete autoencoder (CAE)

 The concrete autoencoder is designed for discrete feature selection.
 A concrete autoencoder forces the latent space to consist only of a user-specified number of features.
 The concrete autoencoder uses a continuous relaxation of the categorical distribution to allow gradients to pass through the feature selector layer, which makes it possible to use standard backpropagation to learn an optimal subset of input features that minimize reconstruction loss.